nextcloud/documentation/developer_manual/app/request.rst

 Front controller
 ================
 In the beginning, all requests are sent to ownCloud's :file:`index.php` which in turn executes :file:`lib/base.php`.
-This file inspects the HTTP headers and abstracts away differences between different webservers and initializes the basic classes.
+This file inspects the HTTP headers and abstracts away differences between different web servers and initializes the basic classes.
 Afterwards the basic apps are being loaded in the following order:

 * Authentication backends
 * Filesystem